While James Gore has been hard at work to serve you and improve our quality of life, he continues to focus on important community issues, including:

 Improving Our Watersheds and Water Resources

 James has made water quality and reliability one of the cornerstones of his first term in office.
-While the drought that crippled Sonoma County and the entire State of California has since passed, James continues to encourage water conservation and groundwater sustainability to help us better prepare for the next drought and ensure a more resilient water supply in the future.
+James continues to encourage water conservation and groundwater sustainability to help us better prepare for the next drought and ensure a more resilient water supply in the future.
 Beyond this, James is turning his focus to collaborative efforts to improve our watersheds.
 James helped found the Russian River Confluence, an organization formed to bring stakeholders from the agricultural, environmental and recreational communities together to restore and revitalize the Russian River watershed.
 To advance this cause, James spearheaded efforts to form Sonoma County Venture Conservation, which brought together dozens of organizations and $30 million in local, state and federal resources to increase groundwater supplies and fund habitat improvement and water quality improvements on the Russian River, with an ultimate goal of reducing sediment and bacteria, coupled with lower water temperatures, to remove the Russian River from a list of “impaired” waterways under the U.S. Government’s Clean Water Act.

 Protecting Our Environment and Open Spaces